 You are out of the driver's seat.
 You can do nothing.
 You have no more responsibility.
 You have no say in the way this goes anymore.
-And that’s disempowering, makes you fear movement, and makes you believe that any bit of pain is a sign of further damage.
+And that’s disempowering, making you fear movement, and contributing to the belief that any bit of pain is a sign of further damage.

-That traps you in a cycle of pain that makes your pain worse and worse and worse.
-It's also an incredibly big gamble.
+The traditional approach, with rest and invasive surgery, is also an incredibly big gamble.
 If a surgery doesn't work, does it mean the surgeon wasn't good?
 Does it mean you are even more damaged than you previously thought?
-That's a common story for those who have undergone unsuccessful back surgeries - over and over and over again.
+That's a common story for those who have undergone unsuccessful back surgeries.

 Those are certainly possibilities, but they also make you blind to the role YOU need to play in getting your body moving again.

-So we encourage anyone battling chronic pain to take this first brave step: choose a better meaning for your pain.
-The one we believe is most helpful and productive is this:
+I encourage anyone battling chronic pain to take this first brave step: choose a better perspective on your pain.

-It’s a simple meaning that encompasses many scenarios and gives you the power to make great change.
+It’s a simple meaning for your pain that encompasses many scenarios and gives you the power to make great change.

-This is not a short-term, quick fix strategy.
+This is not a short-term, quick fix.
 You can’t pay someone to fix it for you.
-The process can take months, even years to retrain your body.
+The process can take months, even years, to retrain your body.

 But it’s the least invasive, cheapest, and most rewarding, productive, and empowering strategy we’ve found.

-Whenever we work with someone who has had pain for a long time and/or a severe amount of pain somewhere in their body, one of the biggest challenges is mental.
-When you've been hurting for a while, you start to think that this means your pain cannot be solved without drastic intervention.
+Whenever we work with someone who has had pain for a long time or a severe amount of pain somewhere in their body, they start to think that this means their pain cannot be solved without drastic intervention.